-The symptoms of delirium overlap with a number of other neurological disorders; additionally, patients with preexisting neurological diseases such as dementia are more vulnerable to developing delirium.
+The symptoms of delirium overlap with a number of other neurological disorders, including dementia.
+Additionally, patients with preexisting neurological diseases such as dementia are more vulnerable to developing delirium.

 Delirium is most often confused with dementia.
 However, there are significant differences in the presentation of diseases.

 |Thought process|| || |